MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 If the Dynamics 365 Remote Assist HoloLens user is invited to the meeting, they can sign in to Dynamics 365 Remote Assist, and then select **Join Meeting** at the bottom of the **Recent Contacts** page.

-If the Dynamics 365 Remote Assist HoloLens user is not invited to the meeting, but you would like them to join the meeting:
+If the Dynamics 365 Remote Assist HoloLens user isn't invited to the meeting, but you would like them to join the meeting:

 1. Join the meeting, and then select **Participants** from the Call Controls toolbar.